mempko/firestr/docs/connecting.md

 A Public Locator
 ------------

-A free public locator is a locator that is run by someone or an organization for free.
+A public locator is a locator that is run by someone or an organization for free.
 Mempko.com provides a public locator for your convenience.

   * mempko.com:8080